yenchenchou/JustQuant_future_hedging/README.md

 # JustQuant_future_hedging
-The goal is getting 42 items of futures historical data from Quandl API then use PCA to automatically generate a hedged portfolio.
+GOAL: The goal is getting 42 items of futures historical data from Quandl API then use PCA to automatically generate a hedged portfolio.
+The code is further comnbined with flask web application